 If it’s the pain of someone you love that’s made you take a pilgrimage, then all you want to do is take that pain on yourself.
 And that prayer is a lot more intense and serious than the prayers of the afflicted themselves.

-But there’s a third category of pilgrim, too, one I honestly hadn’t thought much about until I find myself walking along with a group of eight older women who have come from Saskatoon, Canada.
+But there’s a third category of pilgrim, too, one I honestly hadn’t thought much about until I found myself walking along with a group of eight older women who have come from Saskatoon, Canada.

 I try not to make fun of the word Saskatoon as we move together through the standard Bernadette sites—the mill with its rough grinding wheel, the converted prison cell, which is blessedly cool on a blazing hot day—and it doesn’t take them long to figure out I’m not Catholic, but I don’t really fit into the tourist category either.